ogukei/unlimited-yoshino-works/README.md

 ## Tweak LoRA

-1. Put the character images in `./instances`
+1. Put the character images in the `./instances` directory
 1. Enter the character name into the INSTANCE_PROMPT variable in the `./train.entry.sh` script.
 1. Enter the common characteristics among your instance images into the CLASS_PROMPT variable.
     * e.g. `brown hair, brown eyes, long hair, white background`